gioarca/nodejs/README.md

 1. Clone the repository on your local pc;
 2. Download postman;
 3. Open the Visual Studio Code and press `npm i`;
-4. Wait until the process is done and follow the instrucions below.
+4. Wait until the process is done.
+5. Choose to run the code through the command npm start.
+6. In the end follow the instructions below.
 Enjoy!

 ## Available Scripts